Seirdy/seirdy.one/content/about/workouts.md

 ### Equipment used

+Adjustable dumbbells
-- Adjustable dumbbells, currently to 50 pounds.
+: Currently adjustable to 50 pounds.
 I'm unfortunately maxed out on some exercises.

+Resistance bands
-- Resistance bands (compact, therapy, and loop bands).
+: Includes compact, therapy, and loop bands.

+Backpack
+: Filled with weight to power-up bodyweight exercises.

+Ankle weights
-- Ankle weights.
-I sometimes put these on my wrists during dumbbell exercises for exercises I'm maxed out on.
+: I sometimes put these on my wrists during dumbbell exercises for exercises I'm maxed out on, or load them into the backpack to make it heavier.

+Push-up handles
+: My first piece of exercise equipment!
+I always use these; push-ups feel incomplete without them.

+A bed
-- A bed.
-It isn't too strong, so I only use it as a resistance band anchor for face-pulls.
+: It isn't too strong, so I only use it as a resistance band anchor for face-pulls.
 It also serves as a bench, though without the adjustability or arm-mobility that a real exercise bench offers.

+All my equipment fits under the bed or in a shopping bag.

 ### What I lack